godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/access-mcp-resource.md

 ## Examples When Used

-- When helping with API development, Roo retrieves endpoint specifications from MCP resources to ensure correct implementation.
+- When helping with API development, Saarthi retrieves endpoint specifications from MCP resources to ensure correct implementation.
-- When assisting with data visualization, Roo accesses current data samples from connected MCP servers.
+- When assisting with data visualization, Saarthi accesses current data samples from connected MCP servers.
-- When working in specialized domains, Roo retrieves technical documentation to provide accurate guidance.
+- When working in specialized domains, Saarthi retrieves technical documentation to provide accurate guidance.
-- When generating industry-specific code, Roo references compliance requirements from documentation resources.
+- When generating industry-specific code, Saarthi references compliance requirements from documentation resources.

 ## Usage Examples